 Whether it is a simple case of forgetting to pick up more soup or a more serious need like dietary restrictions, there are plenty of tasty substitutes for cream of chicken soup.

 When it comes to substitutes for cream of chicken soup, you have an assortment to choose from.
 Some are super easy – just swap one cream of chicken soup for another creamy soup!
 Beyond the several other cream soups you can choose from, there are plenty of other non-soup substitutes.

 Since the main reason cream of chicken soup is so popular is because of how easy it is to use, let’s first look at the other equally easy substitutes.

 If you want something that provides a more exact flavor substitute, though, you can go ahead and scroll to the later choices.
 Don’t forget to look for the vegan and gluten-free choices offered throughout.

 1. Cream of Mushroom Soup

 Cream of mushroom soup has the same creamy texture as cream of chicken soup.
-The main difference being that is has a richer and earthier flavor.
-Many people enjoy this umami flavor though.
+The main difference being that is it has a richer and earthier flavor.
+Many people enjoy this umami flavor, though.
 It is also a delightful alternative to any recipe that originally calls for cream of chicken.

 Due to the flour and cream used to make this soup, it is not a gluten-free or vegan-friendly option.
 However, it is a great choice for those who want to make a vegetarian dish.